zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The New container dialog is displayed with a name of \"policies\" entered, and the Public access level set to Container (anonymous read access for containers and blobs).](media/e5-03.png "Blob service")

-4. After the container has been created, select its on the Blob service blade, then select **Properties** from the left-hand menu, and copy the URL from the policies - Properties blade.
+4. After the container has been created, select it on the Blob service blade, then select **Properties** from the left-hand menu, and copy the URL from the policies - Properties blade.
 Paste the copied URL into a text editor for later reference.

     ![The policies container is selected, with the Properties blade selected, and the URL of the storage container highlighted.](media/e5-04.png "Blob server properties")